fitthejob/connect-terraform/README.md

       + one routing profile
 ```

+## Note on contact flow JSON

+Contact flow JSON is typically gitignored in production deployments.
+AWS manages flow state and the JSON can contain account-specific ARNs.
+It is intentionally included here to demonstrate the output of [`@fitthejob/connect-flow-builder`](https://github.com/fitthejob/connect-flow-builder) and to serve as a concrete example of version-controlled contact flow definitions.

 ## Key architectural decisions

 - **Connect instance is looked up, not created.** This repo provisions